genixpro/reliascript/README.md

 # Why Reliascript

-As software engineers, we have come to believe flaws are a fact of life.
+As software engineers, we have come to believe bugs are a fact of life.
 Humans make mistakes.
-Third parties violate their contracts or make breaking changes without notice.
+Third parties violate their contracts.
+Library maintainers make breaking changes without notice.
 The network fails.
 The hardware fails.
+The software fails.
+Systems behave in complex and often unpredictable ways, and then fail.

 An enormous amount of software engineering effort is dedicated to making software systems work reliably.
 In general, it’s a very hard thing to accomplish.
+You already knew that.

 Reliascript was made to make reliable code easier to write.
 What if you could write code without bugs?
 Sounds impossible right?
 Well ordinarily, it probably is.
 But now enter Reliascript.
 Reliascript has been designed from the ground up to encourage you to write bug free code.
-It has been engineered with an entirely new set of constructs built into the language, all of which are designed to make it as difficult as possible to write broken code.
+It has been engineered with a new set of constructs built into the language, all of which are designed to make it as difficult as possible to write broken code.

 In the following overview, we will dive into some of the unique features of Reliascript that allow you to write bug free code.
+Reliascript has been engineered with the following high level design
+principles:

+1. Build best practices into the language, and make it hard not to follow them
+2. Catch more errors during compilation and fewer at runtime
+3. Declaring properties you want is better than coding them imperitively
+4. Focus on web and distributed systems programming
+5. Devs cost more then servers.
+Sacrifice performance for reliability

 # A Next Generation Type System

+Type systems are a core part of many programming languages.
+Over the years, type systems have gone in and out of fashion many times.
+The developer community has oscillated back and forth between statically typed and dynamically typed languages about every 10 years.

+A goal of Reliascript is to catch as many bugs as possible at compile time.
+Therefore, we naturally mesh with the statically typed camp.
+A wrong type is a wrong type.
+But when designing Reliascript, we naturally asked ourselves - could we go even further?
+A second design goal of Reliascript is to focus on declaration over writing code.

-Reliascript has a lot of unique constructs that can take some getting used to.
-The first and most prominent of these constructs is the type checking system.
-Like many programming languages, Reliascript is statically typed.
-However, Reliascript type system goes way beyond what you may find in other programming languages.
-Reliascripts type system is based around the concept of Constraints.
-Reliascript takes concepts from data validation features that are present in many web and database frameworks, and bakes it directly into the language.
-Data validation thus is a first class citizen.
+With these things in mind, Reliascripts type system goes way beyond what you may find in other programming languages.
+Reliascript takes concepts from data validation that are present in many web and database frameworks, and bakes it directly into the language.
+Data validation is no longer just an extra thing - its an intrinsic part of writing Reliascript.

+Additionally, Reliascript introduces concepts like Patterns, Kinds, Tags, and Traits, to help you catch even more bugs and make it harder still to make mistakes.
+In the following sections, we will discuss further what these things are.
+But here is the basic summary.

+1. Constraints are a set of properties that a value must always take on.
+   Constraints are enforced using both compile time checks and data validation at runtime.
+2. Patterns are functions or Regexs that can be used as part of a constraint to ensure that a value is valid.
+Patterns are enforced with data validation at runtime.
+3. Kinds are like types in conventional statically typed languages.
+   They are enforced entirely at compile time.
+Unlike traditional languages though, you can apply a Kind to even simple values like integers or strings which might otherwise have the exact same set of constraints and patterns.
+4. Tags are like data validations in traditional languages.
+They are computed strictly at runtime using lazy semantics, but may be set as required in certain sections of code, triggering them to be
+5. Traits are sort of like additional metadata that may be associated with the fields in your schema (or your schema as a whole).
+Traits are used for all sorts of useful things - like triggering a particular field to be sanitized if it is ever logged, defining what fields are publicly visible through your API and which ones are private, or enforcing role based access schemes to modifications on certain fields.

+These 5 systems collectively define the Reliascript type system.
+Now lets go into more details on each of these concepts.

 ## What is a constraint?

 A constraint is some sort of limit on the values that a particular variable can take.
-Lets look at the simplest possible constraint - the type check.
+Let's look at the simplest possible constraint - the type check.

 ```
 constraint MyString {type is string};
 ```

 With this statement, we have defined a new constraint.
 The constraint checks only a single thing - that the value of a particular variable is a string.
 Nothing all that shocking here.
 But now lets look at something more interesting.

 ```
 constraint ShortString {